 Discussions focus on overcoming barriers to precision medicine access, emphasizing potential policy solutions across four key topics:

-Key decisions regarding genetic sequencing often don't involve the entire treatment team, which can hinder uptake of novel technologies and diminish patient outcomes.
+Key decisions regarding genetic sequencing often don't involve the entire treatment team, which can hinder uptake of novel technologies and diminish outcomes.

 High standards for demonstrating clinical and economic utility can pose coverage and payment challenges for treatment informed by novel diagnostics.